My dad had an office in the basement.

 That’s all I remember.
 (I mean, he probably also said it was time for dinner or something, but…).

 Maybe it doesn’t seem like much but it changed my life.

-It didn't matter that he never complimented me after that.
+It didn’t matter that he never complimented me after that.
 It was enough for me to get to the next song, and the next song.
 Then begin writing my own songs and playing them for others.
-Record my first album and tour around the country overseas.
+Record my first album and tour around the country and overseas.
 Move to Nashville; sign a publishing contract and record deal.
 All in search of recreating that connection you have with someone because of music.